Tour start → end dates | Price | Enquire |

 Travel Time: ± 7 hours

 Before heading south into Namibia’s vast desert lands, take a look at the town of Bethanie.
-Fish River Canyon can be reached in approximately three to four hours.
-One of the largest canyons in the world, Fish River Canyon measures 500 metres deep and over 160 kilometres in length.
+We then head to one of the largest canyons in the world, Fish River Canyon measures 500 metres deep and over 160 kilometres in length.
 When the riverbed dries out completely during the dry season, only a few puddles remain.
 The river can become a spectacular raging torrent in the wet season, following the summer rains.
 Regardless of the time of year, the granite rocks offer spectacular photographic opportunities as the sun sets.

 Meals: Breakfast, Lunch, Dinner